changgyhub/sudoku/README.md

 # Sudoku
-A scalable sudoku solver, can be generalized to a solver for all constraint satisfaction problems.
+A scalable sudoku solver with templates for all constraint satisfaction problems.

 ## Author
 [Chang Gao](http://www.linkedin.com/in/irsisyphus "linkedin")<br>